 You remember the old childhood rhyme: “the foot bone connected to the—leg bone…” The song isn’t accurate in any way, but it does teach a valuable point about our health and bodies.
 Everything is connected.
 An ailment at one end of your body can easily cause a problem at the other end.
 This is especially the case when it comes to carrying around excess weight.
 After all, what part of your body is responsible for shuffling you around all day, extra weight or not?
-If you are experiencing a great deal of foot pain your weight may be to blame.
+If you are experiencing a great deal of foot pain being overweight may be to blame.

 Conditions like heel spurs and other forms of foot and toe pain in Boca Raton often develop due to the combination of a number of factors.
-A disposition to foot problems, poor footwear and excess weight can all work together to cause some serious pain in the feet.
+A disposition to foot problems, poor footwear, and excess weight can all work together to cause some serious pain in the feet.
 If you are overweight, then losing weight can significantly reduce the amount of foot pain that you are experiencing.

 Here are a few quick facts about obesity and foot pain:

 - Excess weight leads to inflammation of the plantar fascia and tendons in the foot.